 We’ve all heard of vinyl in one form or another and it surrounds us in our everyday lives.
 If you've never thought about it, common uses for vinyl are:

 - Vinyl Fencing, fence posts, railing, and decking

 - Liners for landfill

 Although we rarely think about it, this versatile substance that surrounds us has a broad spectrum of uses in our everyday lives without us ever really stopping to consider anything about it, but what's it made from?

 First, stop yawning, take your feet off the desk and pay attention in class!

 “In chemistry, vinyl or ethenyl (abbreviated as Vi) is the functional group with the formula −CH=CH2.
 It is the ethylene (IUPAC ethene) molecule (H2C=CH2) less one hydrogen atom.
 The name is also used for any compound containing that group, namely R−CH=CH2 where R is any other group of atoms.”

 OK, although accurate, that was really, really boring and quite frankly, who cares!
 In short, the excerpt is telling us that vinyl comes in many forms but there are different types of the stuff.

-Although it's kinda like that evil stuff plastic insofar as it's man-made and doesn’t occur naturally, the black disc spinning on your Technics turntable differs somewhat in its makeup.
+Although it's kinda like that evil stuff plastic (commonly made from nurdles) insofar as it's man-made and doesn’t occur naturally, the black disc spinning on your Technics turntable differs somewhat in its makeup.
 In essence, the two main components of vinyl are: